DevAdamKent101/DevAdamKent101/README.md

 - 👋 Hi, I’m @DevAdamKent101
-- 👀 I’m interested in Server Administration, HTML, Websites.
+- 👀 I’m interested in Server Administration, HTML, Websites and Apps.
 - 🌱 I’m currently learning NextJS, Node.
 - 📫 How to reach me using the email, devadamkent101@gmail.com